Companies

 ON Semiconductor

-ON Semiconductor (onsemi), headquartered in Phoenix, Arizona, is an American semiconductor supplier producing power and signal management, logic, discrete, and custom devices for automotive, communications, computing, consumer, industrial, LED lighting, medical, military/aerospace, and power applications.
-It operates manufacturing facilities, design centers, and sales offices in North America, Europe, and Asia Pacific, positioning it in both design and manufacturing segments of the supply chain.
-It ranked No. 432 on the 2023 Fortune 500 (2022 sales) and No. 462 on the 2024 Fortune 500 (2023 sales).
+ON Semiconductor (onsemi), headquartered in Phoenix, Arizona, is an American semiconductor supplier producing power management, signal management, logic, discrete, and custom devices for applications including automotive, communications, computing, consumer, industrial, and others.
+It operates manufacturing facilities (including assembly/test sites in Malaysia, Philippines, China, and Czech Republic), design centers, and sales offices across North America, Europe, and Asia Pacific, positioning it as a key player in both design and manufacturing segments of the semiconductor supply chain.
+As of 2023, onsemi ranks #432 on the Fortune 500 (revenue ~$8.3B).
+Recent supply chain developments include expansions in silicon carbide wafer production in Czech Republic (2023) and new assembly/test facility in Malaysia (2024) to support automotive electrification demand.

 Oracle Cloud